TITLE 89: SOCIAL SERVICES

 PART 120 MEDICAL ASSISTANCE PROGRAMS

-a) The Department shall administer a home and community-based service (HCBS) waiver program as set forth in 305 ILCS 5/5-2(7) and 305 ILCS 5/5-2.05(a) and pursuant to Section 1915(c) of the Social Security Act (42 USC 1396n(c)) for disabled persons under the age of 21 years who are medically fragile and technology dependent.
+a) The Department shall administer a home and community-based service (HCBS) waiver program as set forth in Sections 5-2(7) and 5-2.05(a) of the Public Aid Code [305 ILCS 5] and pursuant to Section 1915(c) of the Social Security Act (42 USC 1396n(c)) for disabled persons who are medically fragile and technology dependent.

 b) A determination must be made that, except for the provision of in-home care, these individuals would require the level of care provided in a hospital or a skilled nursing facility.